 We actively promote the view that children should feel able to raise any concerns that they may have.
 This includes when they have a concern about another child.
-We take the following measures to ensure that children know how to raise a concern: Our approach to this is using the PSHE & Science curriculum to ensure the knowledge and understanding of key themes related to this topic.

-We encourage dialogue through:
+We take the following measures to ensure that children know how to raise a concern: We encourage dialogue through

 - Assemblies

-- Dialogue about key people to contact if a concern arises (poster of WISE team and Help cards)
+- Dialogue about key people to contact if a concern arises (poster of DSL team and Help cards)

 - Tutor time